iterative/dvc.org/public/static/docs/api-reference/index.md

 > functions we could add to the Python API.

-Please choose a function from the navigation sidebar to the left, or click the `Next` button below to jump into the fist one ↘
+Please choose a function from the navigation sidebar to the left, or click the `Next` button below to jump into the first one ↘